traefik/traefik/docs/content/reference/static-configuration/env-ref.md

 Certificates resolvers configuration.
 (Default: ```false```)

 `TRAEFIK_CERTIFICATESRESOLVERS_<NAME>_ACME_CACERTIFICATES`:
-Specify the path to PEM encoded CA Certificates that can be used to authenticate an ACME server with an HTTPS certificate not issued by a CA in the system-wide trusted root list.
+Specify the paths to PEM encoded CA Certificates that can be used to authenticate an ACME server with an HTTPS certificate not issued by a CA in the system-wide trusted root list.

 `TRAEFIK_CERTIFICATESRESOLVERS_<NAME>_ACME_CASERVER`:
 CA server to use.
 (Default: ```https://acme-v02.api.letsencrypt.org/directory```)